 The Billy Graham Center Archives (a department of Wheaton College in Wheaton, Illinois) has hundreds if not thousands of Billy Graham's sermons, most on video and audio tape.
 The audio tapes are primarily found in Collection 26 and Collection 191, while films and videos can be found in Collection 54 and Collection 113.
+However, our main sermon collection is Collection 265, which contains the texts of outlines, notes, and transcripts for thousands of Graham sermon outlines covering more than sixty years of his ministry—these manuscripts (most are not transcripts) are available online through a searchable database.

 The Archives contains relatively few written or printed transcripts of Mr. Graham's sermons.
 However, we do have a few, such as those in Collection 12 (box 15-folder 46, 23-17, 23-18, 23-19, 23-20, 23-21, 23-22), 15 Collection 15 (box 3-folder 4), Collection 17 (box 36-folder 42), Collection 19 (7-1), Collection 48(box 12-folder 36), Collection 74(box 7-folders 1,2), Collection 191(box 2-folders 1 through 4), Collection 214 (1-30), Collection 360 (some newspapers during early BGEA crusades printed full or nearly full-text transcripts of Graham's sermons), Collection 506 (2-4, 9-6), and Collection 544 (50-4).
 However, to use these materials you must come to the Archives and you can only make (or have made) photocopies of materials from any collection deposited here by the BGEA after receiving BGEA approval.
 (Forms to request permission are available from the Archives.)Our web site does contain an almost complete set of the sermons Rev. Graham preached at the 1958 Charlotte, North Carolina Crusade.
 Click to read these.
 There are also audio and moving images of Billy Graham sermons from the 1949 Christ for Greater Los Angeles campaign and the 1957 New York City campaign in the Archives web sites about those meetings.